ericmedvet/slides/intro-ml-er-2223/02-definitions.md

       - before designing!
       - applicable to any compatible ML solution
 4. **Design** the ML system
-  - chooses a learning technique
+  - choose a learning technique
-  - chooses/design pre- and post-processing steps
+  - choose/design pre- and post-processing steps
 5. **Implement** the ML system
   - learning/prediction phases
   - **obtain the data**